wicky820/wicky.github.io/Manager-README.md

 ## Personality Quirks
 -  I might be quiet on occasion.
 That’s either me thinking deeply or I’m leaving space for others to showcase their ideas and skills.
 -  I do not take myself seriously.
 Life’s too short to get offended.
--  I sometimes swear too much.
-But in a casual way, not mean spirited.
+-  I sometimes swear a bit.
+But always in a casual way, not mean spirited.
 -  I tend to write with bullets ... and ellipses … too much.